“I did not come to NASA to make history.”–Sally Ride

 “Going to Mars would make NASA great again.”–John Grunsfeld

 A new space race is upon us.
-But unlike the cold war-driven days of the 1960’s and early 1970’s, it is now a multi-player competition to dominate and exploit the final frontier.
-The U.S. and Russia have been joined by the European Union, China, India and Japan, as well as numerous commercial space ventures, such as SpaceX and Blue Origin.
+But unlike the two-way competition days of the 1960’s and early 1970’s, it is now a multi-player race to dominate and exploit the final frontier.

 **Accelerating Space Commerce, Exploration, and New Discovery

-Episode #35, NASA: The Next Ten Years, with Dan Dumbacher
+Episode #35 (redux) NASA, the Next Ten Years, with Dan Dumbacher